divyanshgaur/smart-toothbrush/README.md

 # smart-toothbrush
-Design of smart toothbrush for ubiquitous healthcare
+Design of smart toothbrush for ubiquitous dental care